Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Evaluation methodology

 \subsection{Question generation models}

 To explore the impact of model capability on successful generation of synthetic data benchmarks we tested a variety of language models during the synthetic benchmark generation phase (see \Cref{tab:models}).
-All open-weight models are available through HuggingFace~\cite{huggingfaceMetallamaLlama321BHugging} and the closed-weight models were accessed through paid APIs.
-Additional results are reported for an ensemble of the bolded models.
-During benchmark creation. the same model is used both for topic extraction and question generation.
+All open-weight models are available through HuggingFace~\citep{huggingfaceMetallamaLlama321BHugging} and the closed-weight models were accessed through paid APIs.
+Additional results are reported for an ensemble of the bolded models where all generated questions from model ensemble were mixed together as an evaluation benchmark.
+During benchmark creation, the same model is used both for topic extraction and question generation.